 This is especially common in the autumn and winter months when the weather is windier and stormier.
 I was there in October and I saw it happen almost every day I was there.

-Things to do near Fossa Waterfall
+Things to Do Near Fossá Waterfall